farmaid/CallForCode-FarmAid/README.md

 ### How can technology help?

 AI and ML has the potential to act as an early warning system for smallholder farmers to take mitigating action.
-For example, equipped with the knowledge that therere will be damaging winds on Thursday, a farmer could harvest their crop on Tuesday.
-While the early harvest will have a small impact on quality due to ripenessm, this impact pales in comparison to the destruction that would have been caused by the damaging winds.
+For example, equipped with the knowledge that there will be damaging winds on Thursday, a farmer could harvest their crop on Tuesday.
+While the early harvest may have a small impact on quality due to under-ripeness, this impact pales in comparison to the destruction that would have been caused by the damaging winds.

 <b>The current crop disease model can predict the four most common types of crop disease (and differentiate these from a healthy leaf) with 99% accuracy.</b>